Mercator4

 • select the type of the Fisher's exact test

-• the one-sided exact test - specify also the over-representation or the under-representation analysis
+• one-sided exact test - specify also the over-representation (enrichment) or the under-representation analysis (depletion)

-• the two-sided exact test to perform both the over- and under-representation analysis
+• two-sided exact test to perform both the over- and under-representation analysis simultaneously

-• enter a False Discovery Rate (FDR)-adjusted p-value to specify the tolerated ratio of the false positive results to the total positive results
+• set the significance threshold by entering the False Discovery Rate (FDR)-adjusted p-value (e.g. 0.05) to specify the tolerated ratio of the false positive results to the total positive results

-The format of the lists requires one gene identifier per line.
-The gene identifiers have to be identical to the identifiers used in the Mercator4 mapping result file.
+• gene identifiers have to be identical to the identifiers used in the Mercator4 mapping result file

 Result enrichment analysis

-Below the table, the same information is visualized as interactive BIN tree diagram with nodes colored according to an enrichment
+• MapMan BIN Chart visualizes the information from the table as an interactive BIN tree diagram with nodes colored according to an enrichment

 • yellow nodes indicate over- or under-representation (two-sided test)